SnowEx/snowexsql/README.rst

 1. Researchers interacting with the database.
 2. Maintainers who populate and manage the database.

-The first group of users only need to install the python packages.
-The second group will need to follow the full installation procedure.
+The first group of users only need to :ref:`Install From Source` The second group will need to follow the Full :ref:`Installation` procedure.
 These instructions can be found in the documentation.